Category Archives: fractured image

 If you look carefully at some of the squares, you should be able to see how any two squares viewed side-by-side or top-to-bottom share design elements.

-I first learned about fractured images in a class I took in the summer of 2010 from Johanna Gibson in Sisters, Oregon.
+I first learned about fractured images in a class I took in the summer of 2010 from Johanne Gibson in Sisters, Oregon.
 After getting back to the project you see above, I rummaged around in my sewing room closet and unearthed several projects I had fractured in the past, including some I had completely forgotten about.

 No doubt the Kaffe Fassett fans reading this will recognize the fabric immediately.
 Using 3″ squares, my first fractured image measures 28½” x 34″.
 This could easily be transformed into a wall hanging by quilting and binding it as is.
 Or I could add a narrow border and finish it.
 Or it could be the centerpiece of a larger quilt.
 So many options!

-With Johanna’s permission, I taught her method several times in classes at the Pine Needle Quilt Shop in Lake Oswego (now home to Montavilla Sewing).
+With Johanne’s permission, I taught her method several times in classes at the Pine Needle Quilt Shop in Lake Oswego (now home to Montavilla Sewing).
 A blog post from 2012 shows a few more examples of images I fractured.
 You can see those images and read the post at this link.

 Among the images I fractured (and forgot about) was this sweet one. . .